matter-labs/zksync-web-era-docs/docs/dev/README.md

 **zkSync 2.0** is the new version of the protocol, which is the first ZK Rollup to natively support Solidity smart contract development.

 - Want to start building right now?
 Head over to the [quickstart guide](#developer-quickstart).
 - New to rollups and want to learn more?
-Here is the [Intro to zkSync](./concepts).
+Here is the [intro to zkSync](./concepts).

 ::: warning Closed testnet